-While the traditional AutoML approach has been fruitful and appropriate given the technical capabilities of ML tools at the time, large language models (LLMs) may extend the reach of AutoML to cover more of data science and allow it to evolve towards automated data science (De Bie et al., 2022).
-LLMs encapsulate extensive domain knowledge that can be used to automate various data science tasks, including those that require contextual information.
-They are, however, not interpretable, or verifiable, and behave less consistently than classical ML algorithms.
-E.g., even the best LLMs still fail to count or perform simple calculations that are easily solved by classical methods (Hendrycks et al., 2021; OpenAI Community, 2021).
+While the traditional AutoML approach has been fruitful and appropriate given the technical capabili-26 ties of ML tools at the time, large language models (LLMs) may extend the reach of AutoML to cover 27 more of data science and allow it to evolve towards automated data science (De Bie et al., 2022).
+28 LLMs encapsulate extensive domain knowledge that can be used to automate various data science 29 tasks, including those that require contextual information.
+They are, however, not interpretable, or 30 verifiable, and behave less consistently than classical ML algorithms.
+E.g., even the best LLMs still 31 32 fail to count or perform simple calculations that are easily solved by classical methods (Hendrycks 33 et al., 2021; OpenAI Community, 2021).

-In this work, we propose an approach that combines the scalability and robustness of classical ML classifiers (e.g. random forests (Breiman, 2001)) with the vast domain knowledge embedded in LLMs, as visualized in Figure 2.
-We bridge the gap between LLMs and classical algorithms by using code as an interface between them: LLMs generate code that modifies input datasets, these modified datasets can then be processed by classical algorithms.
-Our proposed method, CAAFE, generates Python code that creates semantically meaningful features that improve the performance of downstream prediction tasks in an iterative fashion and with algorithmic feedback as shown in Figure 1.
-Furthermore, CAAFE generates a comment for each feature which explains the utility of generated feature.
-This allows interpretable AutoML, making it easier for the user to understand a solution, but also to modify and improve on it.
-Our approach combines the advantages of classical ML (robustness, predictability and a level of interpretability) and LLMs (domain-knowledge and creativity).
+In this work, we propose an approach that combines the scalability and robustness of classical ML 34 classifiers (e.g. random forests (Breiman, 2001)) with the vast domain knowledge embedded in LLMs, 35 as visualized in Figure 2.
+We bridge the gap between LLMs and classical algorithms by using code 36 as an interface that allows LLMs to interact with classical algorithms and provides an interpretable 37 interface to users.
+Our proposed method, CAAFE, generates Python code that creates semantically 38 meaningful features that improve the performance of downstream prediction tasks in an iterative 39 fashion and with algorithmic feedback as shown in Figure 1.
+Furthermore, it provides explanations 40 for the utility of generated features.
+This allows for human-in-the-loop, interpretable AutoML (Lee & 41 Macke, 2020), making it easier for the user to understand a solution, but also to modify and improve 42 on it.
+Our approach combines the advantages of classical ML (robustness, predictability and a level 43 of interpretability) and LLMs (domain-knowledge and creativity).
+44

-Automating the integration of domain-knowledge into the AutoML process has clear advantages that extend the scope of existing AutoML methods.
-These benefits include: i) Reducing the latency from data to trained models; ii) Reducing the cost of creating ML models; iii) Evaluating a more informed space of solutions than previously possible with AutoML, but a larger space than previously possible with manual approaches for integrating domain knowledge; and iv) Enhancing the robustness and reproducibility of solutions, as computer-generated solutions are more easily reproduced.
-CAAFE demonstrates the potential of LLMs for automating a broader range of data science tasks and highlights the emerging potential for creating more robust and context-aware AutoML tools.
+Automating the integration of domain-knowledge into the AutoML process has clear advantages that 45 extend the scope of existing AutoML methods.
+These benefits include: i) Reducing the latency from 46 data to trained models; ii) Reducing the cost of creating ML models; iii) Evaluating a more informed 47 space of solutions than previously possible with AutoML, but a larger space than previously possible 48 with manual approaches for integrating domain knowledge; and iv) Enhancing the robustness and 49 reproducibility of solutions, as computer-generated solutions are more easily reproduced.
+CAAFE 50 demonstrates the potential of LLMs for automating a broader range of data science tasks and 51 highlights the emerging potential for creating more robust and context-aware AutoML tools.
+52

-2 Background
+53 2 Background

-2.1 Large Language Models (LLMs)
+54 2.1 Large Language Models (LLMs)

-LLMs are neural networks that are pre-trained on large quantities of raw text data to predict the next word in text documents.
-Recently, GPT-4 has been released as a powerful and publicly available LLM (OpenAI, 2023a).
-The architecture of GPT-4 is not oublished, it is likely based on a deep neural network that uses a transformer architecture (Vaswani et al., 2017), large-scale pre-training on a diverse corpus of text and fine-tuning using reinforcement learning from human feedback (RLHF) (Ziegler et al., 2019).
-It achieves state-of-the-art performance on various tasks, such as text generation, summarization, question answering and coding.
-One can adapt LLMs to a specific task without retraining by writing a prompt (Brown et al., 2020; Wei et al., 2021); the model parameters are frozen and the model performs in-context inference tasks based on a textual input that formulates the task and potentially contains examples.
+LLMs are neural networks that are pre-trained on large quantities of raw text data to predict the next 55 word in text documents.
+Recently, GPT-4 has been released as a powerful and publicly available 56 LLM (OpenAI, 2023a).
+GPT-4 is a deep neural network that uses a transformer architecture (Vaswani 57 et al., 2017), large-scale pre-training on a diverse corpus of text and fine-tuning using reinforcement 58 learning from human feedback (RLHF) (Ziegler et al., 2019).
+It achieves state-of-the-art performance 59 on various tasks, such as text generation, summarization, question answering and coding.
+One can 60 adapt LLMs to a specific task without retraining by writing a prompt (Brown et al., 2020; Wei et al., 61 2021); the model parameters are frozen and the model performs in-context inference tasks based on a 62 textual input that formulates the task and potentially contains examples.
+63